Justin-Thomas-Sebastian/OnTheDotHRProposal/README.md

 # OnTheDotHR
-Human resources application for scheduling, personnel management, and deliverables tracking.
+Talent management software for scheduling and deliverables tracking.
+Provides HR personnel and managers tools to plan and oversee employee activities.
+Deliverables tracker viewable by all authenticated users, ensuring crystal clear requirements and deadlines.